LogoLogo

 This section explains how to upload objects and folders to an OORT Storage bucket.

 When you upload an object, the object key name is the file name and any optional prefixes.
-In the OORT console, you can create folders to organize your objects.
+In the , you can create folders to organize your objects.
 In OORT Storage, folders are represented as prefixes that appear in the object key name.
 If you upload an individual object to a folder in the OORT console, the folder name is included in the object key name.

 Example